 But they only shouted louder, "Lord, Son of David, have mercy on us!"

 Messianic expectations are on the rise as Jesus is moving toward Jerusalem.
 Jericho, a mere 15 miles or so away, is caught up in the crowds who want to witness his Kingdom dawn in Jerusalem.
 Jesus, on the other hand, has been teaching that his Kingdom is about servants who offer ministry and about those being counted last by men being counted first by God.

 Holy Father, thank you for your grace in Jesus.
-Thank you for standing the conventional wisdom on its head and showing that true power and authority can be seen in the cross-bound Jesus who shares grace more than it can be shown in the crushing and ruthless victory of a brutal warrior.
-Please help me as I seek to lead in your Kingdom in a small way to remember the truest example of leadership is Jesus and the greatest work of leadership is redemptive compassion.
-In Jesus' name I pray.
+Thank you for standing the conventional wisdom on its head and showing that true power and authority can be seen more in the cross-bound Jesus who shares grace than they can be seen in the crushing and ruthless victory of a brutal warrior.
+Please help me as I seek to serve in your Kingdom and to remember the truest example of leadership is Jesus and the greatest work of leadership is redemptive compassion.
+In Jesus' name, I pray.
 Amen.